Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 ## Credibility

-The stabilised condition of belief that arises when interpreted signals relating to a participant accumulate across time and contexts to a degree sufficient for observers to rely to them without continuous re-evaluation.
+The stabilised condition of belief that arises when interpreted signals relating to a participant accumulate across time and contexts to a degree sufficient for observers to rely on them without continuous re-evaluation.

 Credibility is formally developed in Chapter 11.